€78,65 €65,- excl. VAT

 General Information

-Clinical signs include the presence of cervical mass, intermittent cough, alopecia, polyuria, polydipsia, weight loss and lethargy.
+Clinical signs include the presence of cervical mass, intermittent cough.
+In case of a hormone producing mass, alopecia, polyuria, polydipsia and lethargy can be seen.

 Additional information